Hasem Ali Khan: Political career

 Khan treated Hindu and Muslim equally during his political career.
 As a consequence, he received respect from both communities equally.
 He worked hard for keeping unity between Hindu and Muslim to lessen and stop tension between the two communities.
 For instance, due to Satyagraha Andolon led by Satindranth Sen in Barisal, tension between Muslim and Hindu was arisen.
 Hasem Ali Khan played an important role to appease the both community and prevented bloodshed.
 Moreover, he actively participated, led and protested Kulkathi Killings of the Government in Barisal.
 As continuation of his movement, Hasem Ali Khan formed Bakergonj Mohamedan Association to reserve social and religious rights of the common people.
 In 1927, British Governor General Donovan Visited Barisal after break out Hindu-Muslim riot.
 He found that only Hasem Ali Khan can play role to keep peace and Hindu-Muslim unity because of his acceptance to both communities.
 Mr. Donovan arranged a meetings for alliance between Hindu and Muslim.
 In that meeting Hasem Ali Khan presented a heart touchy speech emphasizing on the unity of Hindu-Muslim for the freedom of India.

 Khan was awarded as Khan Bahadur on 3 June 1935, by the Governor General and viceroy of India for his contribution for Hindu-Muslim Unity and Integrity.
 He was awarded as 'Khan Bahadur' especially as recognition of his contribution for protecting and preserving Muslim's rights in British India.
 In addition, the award was also recognition of his contribution to protect legal rights of Muslim Community after incidence of Kulkathi village.

 Hasem Ali khan formed Barisal Krishok-Proja (farmers-Civic) Committee and he was president of the committee.
 In 1934, he became of Bengal legislature from Bakergonj's Kotowali, Nolchiti, Kaukhali, Sorupkhathi, Pirozpur, Nazirpur region of Barisal Mahkuma.
 In 1936, Hasem Ali Khan contested in Barisal District Board Election under banner of Krishok-Proja Sommitte.
 Later on, he became the chairman of Barisal District Board by defeating Khan Bahadur Hemayet Uddin.
 He acted as Chairman of Barisal District Board until 1942.

-Khan was re-elected to the Bengal legislature following the Bengal legislative elections, where had ran as a Krishak Praja Party candidate, defeating his rival Arif Husayn Chowdhury of the All-India Muslim League.
+Khan was re-elected to the Bengal legislature following the Bengal legislative elections, where had run as a Krishak Praja Party candidate, defeating his rival Arif Husayn Chowdhury of the All-India Muslim League.
 His constituency, Bakarganj North, covered Hizla, Mehendiganj and Muladi.
 After being elected as member of legislature, he became member of Floud Commission to remove land lordship tradition from Bengal.
 The commission recommended to remove land lordship tradition from Bengal.
 Due to their recommendation, land lordship tradition was removed from Bengal in 1950.